 Everyone deals with miscarriage differently

 Grieving is different for all of us…and that’s okay.
 We all handle miscarriages differently.
-It may also depend on how far along you were, how long you’d been trying for a baby, and if it’s your first pregnancy.
-Many factors can go into how to heal emotionally from a miscarriage, but these tips will help you.
+It may also depend on how many weeks gestation you were, how long you’d been trying for a baby, and if it’s your first pregnancy.
+Many factors can go into miscarriage grief and how to heal emotionally from a miscarriage, but these tips will help you.

 Be open about your loss